luismael15/busy_minds/README.md

  - Create and manage "thought" and "learning" cards.
  - Cards are color coded by type and can be filtered by type, year, month and tag on the dashboard.
  - Each user only sees their own cards after signing in.
+(Older cards that were created before user accounts were added are visible to any signed-in user.)

 ## Prerequisites